 · Selected Work Permit Holders

-All registrants should appoint a local administrative contact with a SingPass ID.
+All registrants should appoint a local administrative contact with a SingPass ID or CorpPass ID.
 However, under special exceptions listed below, you may ask your administrative contact to apply for a “SGNICID”.

 Entities that may apply for SGNICID are:

-· A local organisation that is in the business of registering and managing domain names (e.g. registrars, resellers, law firms, etc.) and is managing a sizable number of .sg domain names (to be determined by SGNIC on case-by-case basis) at the point of application;
+· A local organisation, without a CorpPass ID and is in the business of registering and managing domain names (e.g. registrars, resellers, law firms, etc.) and is managing a sizable number of .sg domain names (to be determined by SGNIC on case-by-case basis) at the point of application;

-· A foreign organisation or foreign individual (without a SingPass ID) who is unable to appoint a local administrative contact with a SingPass ID; or
+· A foreign organisation or foreign individual (without a SingPass ID or CorpPass ID) who is unable to appoint a local administrative contact with a SingPass ID or CorpPass ID; or

 · An entity that, in SGNIC's sole discretion, would require a SGNICID.